odabasi44/odabasi44/README.md

+- Artificial Intelligence Engineer
 - 👋 Hi, I’m AHMET ODABASI
-- 👀 I’m interested in Html, Css, Js, C#, Flutter, Python AI and Machine Learning.
+- 👀 I’m interested in Flutter, Python AI and Machine Learning.
-- 🌱 I’m currently learning html, css, javascript, flutter,c# and asp.net.
-- 💞️ I'm Looking to Collaborate Artificial Intelligence I can cooperate to improve myself in studies.
+- 🌱 I generally work on AI-powered mobile applications and AI-powered web applications.
-- 📫 How to reach me ahmetodabasi44@gmail.com, odabasillc@gmail.com, odasoft44@gmail.com
+- 📫 How to reach me ahmetodabasi44@gmail.com.

 <!---
 odabasi44/odabasi44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.